deng47/Google-drive-sync-tool/README.md

 Automatically check files on Google Drive

 Update:
-Now it is able to resume the interrupted task
+Now it is able to resume any interrupted task

 Prerequisite: